 Algeria Compensation Laws

-Algeria has a national minimum wage of 18,000 Algerian Dinars per month.
-The country last changed its minimum wage in January 2012.
-While collective bargaining agreements (CBAs) and trade unions are not very common in the country, they can impact minimum wage if your industry or business has a specific agreement.
+Algeria has a national minimum wage of 20,000 Algerian Dinars per month.
+The country last changed its minimum wage in June 2020.
+While collective bargaining agreements (CBAs) and trade unions are not very common in the country, they can impact minimum wage if your industry or company has a specific agreement.

 Every employee needs to receive statutory benefits as part of your Algeria benefits management plan.
 Otherwise, you’ll risk being found noncompliant.
 Algeria has nine public holidays, and you should give employees those days off.
 Employees should also receive 30 days of paid annual leave that they accumulate over 12 months.
 In addition, you’re required to provide sick leave that you pay for from the first day of the illness unless otherwise required by law.

 You’re also required to provide maternity leave for all pregnant female employees.
 They should receive 14 weeks of paid maternity leave at their normal wage, starting at least a week from the time they’re admitted to the hospital.
 Male employees can take three days of paid paternity leave as long as they submit a written notice and reason.

 When you give out the statutory benefits as part of your Algeria benefits management plan, you should also disperse additional benefits.
 While these benefits usually aren’t required by law, employees may expect them, and they can encourage greater retention rates.
 Talk to your employees to see which benefits they would appreciate the most, whether it’s additional private health insurance options, performance-based bonuses, or stock options.